AliciaCW/vllm-omni-draft/src/doc/QwenImage_V1_Integration.md

 1) Prepare inputs with Diffusers helpers
    - Use `build_custom_inputs_text_only(...)` to get `QwenImageCustomInputs`.
-2) Attach `QwenImageCustomInputs` under `CUSTOM_INPUTS_KEY` to your request.
+2) Attach `QwenImageCustomInputs` under `CUSTOM_INPUTS_KEY` to the request.
 3) Ensure the engine uses `QwenImageUniProcExecutor` (or set the worker class explicitly) before init.
 4) In the runner’s `IMAGE_GENERATION` branch, call the adapter and return `PoolingOutput`.

 Notes
-- This integration avoids altering vLLM V1 internals; only minimal branching in your runner/processor is required to consume `QwenImageCustomInputs` and to emit pooling outputs.
+- This integration avoids altering vLLM V1 internals; only minimal branching in the runner/processor is required to consume `QwenImageCustomInputs` and to emit pooling outputs.
 - For production, replace the placeholder refinement schedule in `runner_adapter.py` with the scheduler that matches Qwen-Image defaults.

 ---